Introduction

 Let’s apply PACMAN to real observations of GJ 1214!

-When you sort the visits by time, these visits have an index 5 and 6 (if you start indexing with 0).
+When the visits are sorted by time, these visits have indices 5 and 6, using zero-based indexing.

 Note

-STSci uses different visit numbers which are not sorted by time (see for example the visit information page for program 13021).
-PACMAN uses an temporally sorted indexing scheme.
+STScI uses visit numbers that are not sorted by time (see, for example, the visit information page for HST program 13021).
+PACMAN uses a temporally sorted indexing scheme.
 This program has 15 visits in total.
-So within PACMAN, the first visit is referred to with index 0.
-Similarly, the last visit has index 14.
+Within PACMAN, the first visit is referred to with index 0, and the last visit has index 14.

-Before we download the observations, we will have create some important directories needed for the PACMAN analysis: the “data directory” and the “run directory”.
-So next: Before Running.
+Before we download the observations, we will create the directories needed for the PACMAN analysis: the data directory, the run directory, and the pacman_run_files directory.
+Next: Before Running.